James Boaden: Biographer

 In later life Boaden wrote biographies of celebrated actors and actresses.
 His ‘Life of Kemble’ (with whom he had been on terms of intimacy), in two volumes, appeared in 1825.
 It was followed by the ‘Life of Mrs. Siddons,’ 1827, 2 vols.
 8vo, and ‘Life of Mrs. Jordan,’ 1831, 2 vols.
 These memoirs are in an easy style and accurate.
 In 1833 Boaden published his ‘Memoirs of Mrs. Inchbald,’ 2 vols, to which were added some dramatic pieces published (for the first time) from Mrs. Inchbald's manuscripts.

 Later writings

 Boaden's attempts at novel-writing were esteemed "ingenious performances" in their day.
 The Man of Two Lives is the title of one, and the Doom of Giallo, or the Vision of Judgment, 1835, 2 vols, of the other.
 In 1824 appeared An Inquiry into the Authenticity of the various Pictures and Prints of Shakespeare, and in 1837 a tract On the Sonnets of Shakespeare, identifying the person to whom they are addressed, and elucidating several points in the Poet's History.
 The writer maintains that the Mr. W. H. to whom the sonnets were dedicated was William Herbert, a view adopted also by later scholars.
 The essay first appeared in some numbers of the Gentleman's Magazine in 1832.

 Family

-He left nine children, including artist John Boaden, and a daughter who inherited a facility for play-writing.
+He left nine children, including artist John Boaden and playwright Caroline Boaden.